wotbrew/relic/doc/from.md

 # :from

-`:from` is a statement of 1-arg, either a relvar or keyword (table), it performs no computation, and just flows rows from its argument to the next node in the relvar.
+`:from` is an operation of 1-arg, either a query or keyword (table), it performs no computation, and just flows rows from its argument to the next operation in the query.

 ```clojure